KERRHAM/Mobile-Mechanic/README.md

 Auto Kerr is a website offered to all users that are having difficulties gettting repairs carried out, Auto Kerr is  a Mobile service that comes to your location to handle your vehicle repairs more conviently.

-The Auto Kerr Website is very user friendly and convientant wether youre a pro or beginner in tech, The page has various sections from Why use Auto Kerr?, services offered, Get a Quote section and contact/social media links.
+The Auto Kerr Website is very user friendly and convientant weather you're a pro or beginner in tech, The page has various sections from Why use Auto Kerr?, services offered, Get a Quote section and contact/social media links.